Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Option 4: Remove or Relocate the Trampoline

-If coverage truly isn't available or the cost is prohibitive, some homeowners choose to remove the trampoline entirely, or replace it with a below-ground in-ground trampoline, which some insurers view as lower risk because it eliminates the fall-from-height concern.
+If coverage truly isn't available or the cost is prohibitive, some homeowners choose to remove the trampoline entirely, or replace it with an in-ground trampoline, which some insurers view as lower risk because it eliminates the fall-from-height concern.
+Trampolines are also one of the common exclusions that make homes harder to insure, so removal may open up better rates.

 Alternative Best For Estimated Cost